whyanbu/CS601_HW6_YAN/README.md

 ### Features
 Written with react and Typescript without CSS frameworks.
 The initial project is scaffolded using "npm create vite@latest CS601_HW6_YAN -- --template react-ts".
 React Router is also added to the project for dynamic routing to the individual detail page.

 As both ProductList.tsx and ProductDetail.tsx require the inventory data, one of the solutions is to up lift the local state to ProductList.tsx.
-Hence, a separate component called ProductLoad.tsx is created for fetching inventory data from json file and pass the data as props to child components ProductList.tsx and ProductDetails.tsx.
+Hence, a separate component called ProductLoader.tsx is created for fetching inventory data from json file and pass the data as props to child components ProductList.tsx and ProductDetails.tsx.

 ### Installation
 Clone the repository: